 If you want to get into investing but aren’t sure how to start, signing up for on the top online investment sites can be a good first option.
 Instead of paying an arm and a leg for your own broker, you can use the sites to learn more about the different types of investing, and then talk to one of their brokers for much cheaper than going through traditional brokerage firms.
 You can also have easier access to your own investments, since the top sites offer online user interfaces that help you track and make changes to your investments.

-There are many online investment sites out there, but the best ones that cater to investing newbies are the top names in the field.
+There are many online investment sites out there, but the best ones that cater to investing beginners are the top names in the field.
 Picking a site will depend on what kind of investments you are interested in.
 Here are some great sites to choose from:

-This site has the least expensive rates, which makes it perfect for any newbies who want to take a few risks without getting hit by expensive rates.
+This site has the least expensive rates, which makes it perfect for any beginners who want to take a few risks without getting hit by expensive rates.
 OptionsHouse also does a good job at showing you the different types of investing.

 Price: $3.95 per stock and $5 per option transaction.
 OptionsHouse.com is currently offering 60 days of commission-free trades when you sign up.

 Best Feature for Newbies: OptionsHouse offers the lowest rates, almost across the board, but they only have three options: Stocks; Options and Spreads.
 It’s the best site for long-term, low-risk trading.

 Downsides: The limited options available through OptionsHouse may not work for the investment portfolio you are trying to build.
 OptionsHouse does offer a variety of contact methods, including telephone, live chat and email support, but it is not 24/7.
 Read this in-depth review of OptionsHouse for more.

 Our full review of Wealthsimple gives a good comparison of another solid investing option.